pyrocko/grond/docs/source/overview/index.rst

 Initializing an empty project .............................

-An empty project structure for some standard problems can be created with the subcommand :option:`grond init` ``<example>``.
-Different examples are available.
-Also configurations of targets can be initialized (see :option:`grond init` ``--help``).
+Grond can handle many different kinds of optimisation problems so there can be no generic Grond configuration.
+However, to quickly create an empty project we offer initial configurations for a few standard problems.

+Check your options with

 .. code-block :: sh

+   grond init list

+and then create your configuration with one of the :doc:`/examples/index`.

+.. code-block :: sh

+   grond init <example>

+The configuration can be automatically embedded in a new project folder with

+.. code-block :: sh

    grond init <example> <project-folder>
    cd <project-folder>

 .. tip::

-    Existing project folders can be overwritten using ``grond init  <example> <project-folder> --force``
+    Existing project folders are overwritten using ``grond init <example> <project-folder> --force``

-You can create an initial Grond configuration file for a centroid moment tensor optimisation based on regional seismic waveforms with
+Also only certain parts of a configuration file can be initialised, e. g. for certain targets:

 .. code-block :: sh

-    grond init example_regional_cmt > config/<filename>.gronf

-Identically, for global waveform optimisations and/or InSAR data use, an initial Grond configuration file can be created.
-For some particular examples for the configuration of data and targets use

-.. code-block :: sh

-    grond init list
+    grond init target_waveform

+Consult :option:`grond init` ``--help`` for your options.
 The different ``targets`` (data and misfit setups for seismic waveforms, InSAR and or GNSS data) can be combined and source model types can be exchanged.

 Initializing a scenario project from forward modelling ......................................................